|

 Compost food waste

-• A bucket (or two)
+• A compost bin or bucket

-• Charcoal filters
+• Charcoal filters (to reduce smell)

 3. Minimize food packaging